 Use the p3log utility to configure and manage the user log.
 All user-related events and errors are directed to the SM user log.
 You can extract the contents of the user log to a specified file in order to read and save its contents.
 You can also clear the user log.

-To extract the user log to a specified file:
+To manage the user log:

-From the shell prompt, type:
+From the shell prompt, enter a command using the following general format: